oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

   You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Tools installation information and post-installation steps and scripts.

-  Intel® Optimizations for TensorFlow* is included in AI Tools.
+  Intel® Extension for TensorFlow* is included in the Intel AI Tools Offline Installer package.

 - **Jupyter Notebook**